19Doors/NeuralHire/README.md

     bun dev
     ```

-3.  **Open in your browser:**
+3.  **Access the application:**

-    Open [http://localhost:3000](http://localhost:3000) with your browser to see the application.

-    The page will auto-update as you edit the files in `src/app/`.
+    Open [http://localhost:3000](http://localhost:3000) in your web browser.
+The page will auto-update as you make edits to the files within `src/app/`.

+---

-## 🧑‍💻 Usage
+## 🧑‍💻 Usage Guide

-NeuralHire offers a straightforward workflow for managing job requisitions and candidate screening:
+NeuralHire offers a streamlined workflow for managing job requisitions and candidate screening:

-1.  **Navigate to the Dashboard:** From the home page, click on "See NeuralHire in Action" or directly go to `/dashboard`.
+1.  **Navigate to the Dashboard:**
+    *   From the home page, click on the "See NeuralHire in Action" button, or directly access the dashboard at `/dashboard`.

 2.  **Add Job Descriptions:**
-    *   Click on the **"Add Job"** button.
+    *   On the dashboard, click the **"Add Job"** button.
+    *   You have two options for input:
+        *   **CSV:** Provide a comma-separated list of job titles and descriptions (e.g., `Job Title,Job Description`).
-    *   You can input job details manually in a structured **JSON** format or provide multiple jobs via **CSV** with `Job Title, Job Description` columns.
+        *   **JSON:** Input job details in a structured JSON array format (e.g., `[{"jobTitle": "...", "jobDescr": "..."}]`).
-    *   The system will process and store these JDs.
+    *   The system will process and store these job descriptions.

-3.  **Manage Jobs:**
+3.  **Manage Existing Jobs:**
-    *   View all added job summaries in the table on the left.
+    *   All your added job summaries will be displayed in the table on the left side of the dashboard.
-    *   Click on any job entry to see its detailed description, extracted skills, and responsibilities in a side panel.
+    *   Click on any job entry in the table to view its comprehensive details (title, description, educational qualifications, required experience, responsibilities, and key skills) in a slide-out panel.
-    *   You can also **"Remove Job"** by entering its `JobID`.
+    *   To remove a job, click the **"Remove Job"** button and enter the corresponding `JobID`.

-4.  **Begin Recruitment for a Job:**
+4.  **Initiate Candidate Recruitment:**
-    *   Select a job from the table to open its details panel.
+    *   Select a job from the table to open its detailed view in the side panel.
     *   Click on **"Begin Recruitment"**.
-    *   **Upload Candidate CVs:** Drag and drop or select PDF/text files containing candidate resumes.
-The system will extract text for analysis.
+    *   **Upload Candidate CVs:** Drag and drop or select PDF or plain text files containing candidate resumes.
+The system will automatically extract relevant text for analysis.
-    *   **Set Match Score:** Define a minimum match score for shortlisting candidates.
+    *   **Set Match Score:** Specify a minimum match score threshold.
+Only candidates whose profiles meet or exceed this score will be shortlisted.
-    *   **Shortlist:** Initiate the shortlisting process.
-The AI will compare CVs against the job description and identify matching candidates.
+    *   **Shortlist:** Click "Shortlist" to initiate the AI-powered matching process.
+The system will then identify and present a list of suitable candidates.
-    *   **Interview Email:** After shortlisting, you will see a list of shortlisted candidates' emails.
-You can then compose and send interview emails directly from the application using your recruiting email credentials.
+    *   **Automated Interview Email:** Following shortlisting, you will see the emails of the shortlisted candidates.
+You can then compose and send personalized interview invitation emails directly from the application, using your recruiting email credentials.

----